British Virgin Islands

 Conflicts of law

-Under the relevant conflict rules, the BVI courts regard limitation provisions that extinguish a right as substantive, but legislation that bars the remedy and not the right is regarded as procedural.
+Under the relevant conflict rules, the BVI courts consider limitation provisions that extinguish a right as substantive, but legislation that bars the remedy and not the right is considered procedural.

 Selection of the tribunal

 The parties are expressly stated to be free to determine the number of arbitrators, including the right to authorise a third party, including an institution, to make that determination.
 If the parties fail to agree on the number of arbitrators, the IAC will decide whether it should be one or three, depending on the circumstances of the case.
 The court or the IAC is empowered to intervene and make appointments in circumstances broadly similar to those set out above, with articles 11, 14 and 15 of the Model Law having been given effect in the Act.

 Article 13 of the Model Law, which sets out the procedure for challenging an arbitrator, is given effect in the Act.

 The Act expressly provides that in the absence of an express statutory provision, the court will not interfere in the arbitration of a dispute, because subject to the observance of such safeguards as are necessary in the public interest, parties should be free to agree how their dispute should be resolved.
 The Act mandates that where the court does interfere, it should as far as possible give due regard to the wishes of the parties and the provisions of the arbitration agreement.